edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 #### Using Angular routing

 The `/my-standalone-component` route added to the [AppRoutingModule](/code-demos/component-standalone-ng16/shell-ng16/src/app/app-routing.module.ts) [lazy loads](https://angular.io/guide/lazy-loading-ngmodules) the `MyStandaloneComponent` Angular standalone component from the mfe1 app.
 This route uses the `loadRemoteModule` function to load the webpack module.

 Once the webpack module is loaded from the remote we return the exposed Angular standalone component from the mfe1 app named `MyStandaloneComponent` to the `loadComponent` function, which then loads the Angular component into the DOM.

 This way also sets the component input.
 See the line with `inputText: 'Hello from the shell!'` at [app-routing.module.ts](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts).

-> **Note**
+> [!NOTE]
 >
 > This approach is not subscribing to the component's outputs because it would require a bit of extra code to do it.
 You could do it like it's done in the mfe1 app dev platform which subscribes to the `activate` event from the `router-outlet` or a better approach would be to create a wrapper component and then create an Angular service to share the data.
 You can take a look at the [advanced-ng16](../advanced-ng16/README.md) code demo to see how to create a wrapper component.
 >